anishimishra/Portfolio/README.md

 # Portfolio
-This is my portfolio website developed using HTML, CSS, JavaScript and Bootstrap.
+This is my portfolio website created using HTML, CSS, JavaScript and Bootstrap.